 Pre-processing and post-processing of chroma

-In filter set 0, a single filter model is designed to process three components.
+In filter set 0, the filter with a single model is designed to process three components.
 Since the resolutions of luma and chroma are different, pre-processing and post-processing steps are introduced to up-sample and down-sampling chroma components respectively as shown in Figure.
 1. In the resampling process, the nearest-neighbor interpolation method is used.